 Outsourcing also helps in chalking out clear objectives and plan around it.
 At the same time, developing automation In-house can be seamless where interdepartmental coordination is very much required, however, internal coordination and drive is always a matter of change management from top management.

-A very big plus that I personally see in outsourcing this is the ability of the partner to deliver unbiased processes and balanced approach to it.
+A very big plus that I personally see in outsourcing this is the ability of the partner to deliver unbiased processes and a balanced approach to it.
 This becomes a huge challenge especially when you are doing it in-house where the people involved invariably tend to feed the ecosystem with the pre-existing knowledge or the traditional ways of doing things.
 This hurts the very soul of automation and defies all the underlying objectives.

 Another advantage of outsourcing over in-house development/implementation is the timely updates that an outside expert is able to bring to the system.
 For an outsourced partner that is the KRA whereas generally for in-house teams it becomes a matter of convenience or it is triggered when something has already gone south.